Congo's forgotten war

-A political crisis that has simmered for decades has exploded into a new civil war, engulfing south-central Congo in mass butchery and chaos.
+What is happening?A political crisis that has simmered for decades has exploded into a new civil war, engulfing south-central Congo in mass butchery and chaos.
 Since October, at least 3,400 people have been killed in the Kasai region, and in such gruesome ways that more than 1.3 million people have fled their homes in terror.
 "My team saw children as young as 2 whose limbs had been chopped off," said U.N.
 High Commissioner for Human Rights Zeid Ra'ad al-Hussein.
 "Many babies had machete wounds and severe burns."
 The government of President Joseph Kabila appears to be behind some of the atrocities.
 After the rebel faction Kamuina Nsapu rose up last fall against Kabila's government, both the Congolese army and the rebels engaged in atrocities.
 But the most horrific attacks in recent months have been the work of a new militia, Bana Mura, which the U.N. says was created and armed by Kabila's government.
 Bana Mura militants, of a different ethnic group than the Kamwina Nsapu, have slaughtered whole villages, going door-to-door and killing everyone they found — babies, parents, grandparents.

-Kasai province is dominated by opponents of the government in Kinshasa.
+What prompted the uprising?Kasai province is dominated by opponents of the government in Kinshasa.
 Last summer, the government appointed Kabila loyalists to key local posts rather than Kasai's tribal chiefs.
 Local leader Kamwina Nsapu, a convicted diamond trafficker, led an uprising, with a militia named after him and composed largely of children and teens.
 Government soldiers killed Nsapu last August, but his fanatical militia began attacking government buildings, and the Congolese military fought back with unchecked brutality.
 The U.N. has more than 20,000 peacekeepers in Congo, but they are based mostly in the east of the vast country, and so far they have not intervened in the Kasai conflict.

-Congo has been a violent, unstable nation ever since the 1994 genocide in neighboring Rwanda.
+Why are the peacekeepers there?Congo has been a violent, unstable nation ever since the 1994 genocide in neighboring Rwanda.
 In that civil war, Hutus slaughtered Tutsis en masse, killing some 800,000 people in three months.
 Later, defeated Hutu fighters fled to Congo (then known as Zaire), where dictator Mobutu Sese Seko gave them sanctuary.
 Angered by the Hutu's continued attacks, Rwanda invaded Congo and helped guerrilla Laurent Kabila overthrow Mobutu in 1997.
 But within a year Kabila had fallen out with his patrons.
 In 1998, Rwanda invaded Congo again, and the turmoil drew in five other countries battling for control of Congo's vast mineral wealth.
 The conflict known as Africa's World War formally ended in 2003 after some 5 million people were dead, mostly of disease and famine.
 Laurent Kabila was assassinated, and his son Joseph succeeded him as president, but has failed to consolidate control over the central African nation, which is nearly as large as all of Western Europe.

 What is Kabila's agenda?Joseph Kabila and his cronies have grown massively rich by looting the state and accepting bribes from foreign mining companies.
 While Kabila's second and final term as president ended in December, he refused to leave office, saying the country was too volatile.
 He postponed the elections until late 2017.
 Some Congolese opposition figures believe that Kabila is encouraging the violence so he can again say the country is too unstable to hold that vote.
 As accusations grow that Kabila is behind Bana Mura, he has been expelling journalists and inspectors.
 In March, two U.N. monitors who were investigating Congolese army culpability in political violence were murdered.
 (See below.)

-Not directly, but U.S. companies are.
+Is the U.S. involved?Not directly, but U.S. companies are.
 Impoverished Congo has $24 trillion worth of mineral wealth in the ground, including cobalt, diamonds, gold, and coltan — a highly valuable ore containing the heat-resistant element tantalum, used to make the circuit boards in smartphones, laptops, and other electronic devices.
 The proceeds, often made off child labor, fund the rebel factions and the Congolese military — much as "blood diamonds" did in Sierra Leone.
 U.S. companies participate indirectly, by buying tantalum and circuit boards, and directly, by investing in Congolese mining: Just last year, U.S. hedge fund Och-Ziff Capital Management was hit with a record fine of $412 million for bribing Kabila for mineral concessions.

-Congo borders nine other countries, and last time it had a major civil war, just 14 years ago, it drew in the entire region.
+Could the fighting spread?Congo borders nine other countries, and last time it had a major civil war, just 14 years ago, it drew in the entire region.
 This time, the fear is that the massive displacement of people could spur other countries to intervene, in an attempt to prevent a refugee exodus.
 While most of the 1.3 million people displaced so far have remained within Congo, at least 30,000 have already fled south to neighboring Angola.
 Neighboring countries also fear the disease outbreaks that often occur among large groups of people in refugee camps.
 Former U.N.
 Secretary-General Kofi Annan and nine former African presidents are warning in an "urgent appeal" that Congo's future is in "grave danger."
 But so far, the world has declined to intervene.